 Heneage joined CADAT because he admires its aims and wants to contribute his pinch of salt in helping the bureau to fulfil its mission.

 Christine Liggett is a business advisor and mentor.
 She has over 30 years’ experience in marketing and strategic planning and currently volunteers as a mentor at the University of East Anglia Business School.
 She was a Diss Town Councillor from 2015 to 2019.

 Marion Morse M.B.E is our current chair.
-She has been involved with the Citizens Advice service for more than 40 years.
-She is also a hospital manager for the Norfolk and Suffolk Mental Health Trusts.
+She has been involved with the Citizens Advice service for more than 44 years.
+She is also a hospital manager for the Norfolk and Suffolk Mental Health Trust and Hertfordshire Mental Health Trusts.

 The whole CADAT team try to meet together at least once a year, to update ourselves on the office’s progress and keep our training up to date.